oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Multiple Definition in Revision History
 <multiple-definition-in-revision-history>
-It MUST be tested that items of the revision history do not contain the same version number.
+It SHALL be tested that items of the revision history do not contain the same version number.

 The relevant path for this test is: